MaRyamFatima1120/ui_design_1/README.md

-# untitled1
+# Ui_Design1

-A new Flutter project.
+A new Flutter project.I have created this design.I picked design online.And ,try some changes and create its Ui Design.I have used theme and styles,Make different classes in different file and try to use LinearProgressIndicator.It's new for me first time.But It's Amazing.

 ## Getting Started